S1014711679/Front-End/Udacity Project 5 - Restaurant Reviews Stage 1/README.md

 ### How to make it work
 1) Launch a local client sever using Python 3 from your terminal and type: python -m http.server 2222
-2) Launch the Chrome browser and type in localhost:2222[localhost:2222] in the url address
+2) Launch the Chrome browser and type in url address: http://locahost:2222
+* The port number(2222) can be changed in the /js/dehelper.js file